FaakhirIqbal/Android-Dev-Kotlin-Practice/03_Classes_Objects/v_singletons_enums.md

 ## Understanding of Singletons and Enums

+- Singleton classes
-- singleton class
+- Companion Objects
-- enums.
+- Enums

-### Step 1: singleton classes
+### Step 1: Singleton Classes

 In Kotlin, a singleton class is a class that ensures only one instance of itself is created throughout the lifecycle of the application.
 Singleton classes are useful when you need a single, shared instance of a class across your program.

 Kotlin provides a concise way to create singleton classes using the `object` keyword.
-Here's an example of a singleton class called `PlaygroundManager`:
+An example of a singleton class called `PlaygroundManager`:

 ```kotlin
 object PlaygroundManager {